 - Repeated miscarriages

-Blood tests can measure the levels of FSH (follicle stimulating hormone) and AMH (anti-mullerian hormone) to see if they point to DOR.
+Blood tests can measure the levels of FSH (follicle-stimulating hormone) and AMH (anti-mullerian hormone) to see if they point to DOR.
 Those with the condition experience elevated FSH and low AMH compared to others in their age group.

-The majority of women with diminished ovarian reserve looking to get pregnant require fertility treatments to conceive.
+However, the majority of women with diminished ovarian reserve looking to get pregnant require fertility treatments to conceive.
 The most common treatments include: